Looking for an InboxPurge alternative?

 Why people switch from InboxPurge to Gmailytics

 Sender-first cleanup.
 Both tools support bulk delete, but Gmailytics is built around the “who's filling my inbox?” question first.
-You see a ranked list of senders by volume, pick who to nuke, and it's done — thousands of emails deleted in one action.
+You see a ranked list of senders by volume, pick who to nuke, and it's done.
 InboxPurge is more of a general inbox cleanup tool with multiple workflows.

 Standalone dashboard.
 InboxPurge runs as a Gmail sidebar extension.
 Gmailytics runs as a standalone web dashboard you log into separately.
 Some people prefer the focused, dedicated UI; others prefer staying inside Gmail.
 Both are valid — pick the one that matches how you work.

 Privacy.
 Neither tool sells your data.
 Both are CASA Tier 2 verified by Google.
-Privacy is table stakes — pick the one with the better price and trial.
+Privacy is table stakes — pick the one with the better price and structure.

 When InboxPurge might be the better pick